 You'll find a Banyan tree planted in 1873 as the centerpiece of Banyan Tree Park.
 This tree was imported from India to honor the 50th anniversary of the first American Protestant mission to Lahaina.
 The huge tree, which was only 9 feet high when planted, now takes up an entire city block.
 The root system covers almost an acre.

-The Banyan tree is lighted for the holidays the first weekend in December.
+The Banyan tree is lit for the holidays the first weekend in December.

 14 of 14